You can earn your Master's in Applied Security and Analytics completely online or in a traditional classroom setting.

 Students whose native language is not English and who have not graduated from an English speaking university from the United States, United Kingdom, Canada, Ireland, New Zealand or Australia must meet the previously listed admissions conditions plus submit:

-- Official scores showing they have achieved a verified TOEFL Internet-based test (iBT) minimum total score of 79, a verified International English Language Testing System (IELTS) academic score of 7.0, or minimum Pearson Test of English (academic) score of 61.
+- Official scores showing they have achieved a verified TOEFL Internet-based test (iBT) minimum total score of 79, a verified International English Language Testing System (IELTS) academic score of 6.5 with a minimum 6.0 score in the reading and writing sub bands.
+A 6.0 in all other bands is recommended, but not required.
+Findlay also accepts a minimum Pearson Test of English (academic) score of 61.
 Full admission is dependent on satisfying all admission requirements.
 Students may receive conditional admission, if not supplying a TOEFL, IELTS or Pearson score at the acceptable level.
 These students are required to test in the Intensive English Language Program, and if necessary, complete coursework in English.

 - An affidavit of financial support (original), if not an American citizen or permanent resident.